 The complications of the IRS HSA tax code present opportunities for more customization and flexibility, if you understand the details.
 Using an HSA to your fullest advantage only increases your savings and investment opportunities.

-*Please consult a licensed financial expert for all investing and tax advice before investing your HSA funds.
+Disclaimer: Please consult a licensed financial expert for all investing and tax advice before investing your HSA funds.
 Nothing in this post is intended to be tax or investment advice.